jmledford3115/BIS15W2020_jledford/lab2/lab2_hw_key.md

 ##                  NA's   :27
 ```

-6. Print out the first column of the data frame and then print out the first row.
+**6. Print out the first column of the data frame and then print out the first row.**

 ```r
 sleep[,1]